BOYSABIO/MLOps/README.md

 # MNIST Digit Recognition - MLOps Pipeline

-A complete MLOps pipeline for handwritten digit recognition using PyTorch, featuring experiment tracking with MLflow and Weights & Biases, containerized inference with FastAPI, and automated CI/CD testing.
+A complete MLOps pipeline for handwritten digit recognition using PyTorch, featuring experiment tracking with MLflow and Weights & Biases, dockerized inference with FastAPI, and automated CI/CD testing.

-## 🏗️ Project Overview
+## Project Overview

 This project demonstrates a production-ready MLOps pipeline with:
 - **Data Pipeline**: Data loading, validation, and preprocessing